Tehlu/nailSal/nailSal/README.md

 # nailSal
 ### A portfolio website for a small business.
-Currently building the html and CSS.
-A little javascript was used.
-CSS and Html files are getting built.
-Finished the skeleton.
-Now working on beautifying.
-Did first two portions.
-Finished, just finilizing touches.
+This is a sample website presented to client.